mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 ```
 HIWG Docs on Disc £1.00 per disc + postage &
 packing.
 Well sort of.
-Basically, anyone who contributes occa-
-sionally to STarport or returns disc promptly is just
+Basically, anyone who contributes occa-sionally to STarport or returns disc promptly is just
 charged postage.& packing.
 The charge is just in
 case someone wants everything without contributing.
 Note that this is per disc (i.e. a full disc) not per